-I enjoy old Kodaks and Arguses, and I had a great time with a vintage Minolta not long ago.
-But nosing around eBay and vintage camera forums has given me an appetite for more refined equipment.
 Consensus is that the Germans made the finest lenses and wrapped them in well-designed, nearly indestructible bodies.
 Collectors fawn over their Zeiss-Ikons, Rolleis, and Leicas.
-But the granddaddy of all German cameras and the oldest name in photography is Voigtländer, which made its first optical instruments in 1756.
-Out of respect for its long history, and because I think umlauts are cool, I decided to start with Voigtländer.
+But the granddaddy of all German cameras — and the oldest name in photography — is Voigtländer, which made its first optical instruments in 1756.

 When I saw the very large price tags good original or even restored Voigtländers go for, I said gack.
 I have other ways I need to spend hundreds of dollars right now.

 Then I noticed that a particular medium-format folding Voigtländer, the Bessa, routinely sold for well under $100.
-When new in 1929, it was marketed to the serious amateur who wanted the Voigtländer name and fabled build quality but at a price that was not entirely out of reach.
+When new in 1929, Voigtländer marketed it to the serious amateur who wanted the name and fabled build quality but at a price that was not entirely out of reach.
 I kept watching and bidding and finally snagged one for about $30.
-Based on the lens’s serial number, my Bessa was made between 1937 and 1942.
+Based on the lens’s serial number, Voigtländer made my Bessa between 1937 and 1942.

-Also check out the back and its two exposure-counter windows.
+Also notice the two exposure-counter windows on the back.
 That little knob between them opens the windows so you can see which exposure you’re on.
 If the 4.5×6 mask is not inserted, twisting the knob opens only the bottom counter window.
 If the mask is inserted, twisting the knob opens both windows; the top window counts the smaller exposures.
 At least it’s supposed to work that way; it’s broken on my Bessa.
-And the knob itself is prone to falling out.

-The Bessa also tries to make focusing less error-prone.
+The Bessa also tries to make focusing less error-prone, presumably for some standard film sold during this camera’s time.
 The focusing ring shows distance in feet, but it also includes an upside-down triangle and a circle.
 At f/8, focus to the upside-down triangle and everything between eight and 16 feet will be sharp.
 Focus to the circle and everything 20 feet and beyond will be sharp.
-If you’re a good guesser of distance, use the depth-of-focus chart on the back to get results with greater depth of field.

 Unfortunately, my Bessa has issues.
 The shutter sticks below 1/25 second.
 The waist-level viewfinder is pitted.
 The folding viewfinder is supposed to pop up automatically when you extend the bellows, but it sticks and you have to pry it open.
-These problems can probably be solved with a good cleaning and lubing.
-But most disappointingly, the lens is cloudy.
-It may just need cleaning, or it may be permanently damaged.
+And the lens is hazy.
+This poor old girl needs a solid clean, lube, and adjustment.

 Despite my Bessa’s problems, this sturdy camera is crammed with well-designed coolness.
 It is the stuff.
 If Homer Simpson collected cameras, he’d pick this one up and say Voigtländer, ohhhhh.
 Except Homer couldn’t pronounce the a-umlaut, I’m sure.